The degree of commutativity and lamplighter groups: Proving Theorem

+We now generalise the previous proof to apply to $F\wr\Z$, where $F$ is any finite group, with respect to specifically chosen generating sets.

 \begin{reptheorem}{mainthm2} Let $G:=F\wr \Z$ where $F$ is a non-trivial finite group.
-Then there exists a generating set $S$ such that $\dc_S(G)=0$.\end{reptheorem}
+Then there is a generating set $S$ of $G$ such that $\dc_S(G)=0$.\end{reptheorem}

 \begin{proof} Let $|F|=m>1$ and let $A$ denote the base of $G$.
 Then $A:=\bigoplus_{i \in \Z}F_i$ where $F_i=F$ for each $i \in \Z$.
 Let $S$ denote the generating set consisting of the non-trivial elements of $F_0$ and a generator $t$ of the head of $G$.
-From Section \ref{conditioni} we need only show that the base of $G$ is negligible in $G$.
+From Section \ref{conditionii} we need only show that $A$ is negligible in $G$.

 First we produce a lower bound on the growth of $G$.
 Consider words of the form